After the MBA Course

 What are your job title, role and responsibilities?

-- I'm the Campaign Director of Give More, a charitable campaign aimed at increasing giving to charities and communities during 2012 and 2013.
+- I'm now Campaign Director of a charitable campaign aimed at increasing giving to charities and communities.
 My role involves developing and delivering the campaign across the UK – developing a strategy and operational plan, managing the team and external agencies, managing all day to day activity, chairing a steering committee and being the spokesperson for the campaign.

-- I'm also the co-founder and CEO of Tamarind Healthcare Enterprises, a social enterprise aiming to provide a supply route to the UK market for an award-winning eyecare hospital and manufacturer in India, and disrupt the NHS supply chain, providing cost savings to further invest in UK healthcare.
+- I'm also the co-founder and CEO of a social enterprise aiming to provide a supply route to the UK market for an award-winning eyecare hospital and manufacturer in India, and disrupt the NHS supply chain, providing cost savings to further invest in UK healthcare.

 How long ago did you take your MBA?